 4. Don’t forget manual focus

 In low light, autofocus often struggles to lock onto the subject.
-With manual focusing, you can precisely control where the focus point is, leading to sharper images, especially in low light conditions.
+With manual focusing, you can precisely control where the focus point lies, resulting in sharper images, especially in low light conditions.

 With the right lens, you can master photography in low light conditions.
 A fast aperture, sharp prime lenses, and stabilization features can help you capture beautiful, bright images even in the darkest environments.
-Experiment with different lenses, and soon you'll be able to shoot like a pro even in poor lighting.
+Experiment with different lenses, and soon you'll be able to shoot like a pro even in low light.